 The question is, which of these two methods is the right one for you?

 Believe it or not, you don’t have to choose.
 We actually have a lot of clients who have both procedures done.
 While a patient is having a tummy tuck performed, our surgeons can also use lipo techniques to remove some extra fat.
 This results in the best of both worlds—the removal of fat and a tightening of the tummy.

 We should also note that both of these procedures are available to men and women alike—with some restrictions.
 We’ve already noted the biggest one: We recommend you be in relatively good health before having either procedure.
 One of our plastic surgeons will consult with you before your surgery, ensuring that you’re a good candidate for a safe and healthy procedure.

 An additional note about tummy tucks: We usually advise that women wait until they are done having children before they have abdominoplasty of any kind.
 The reason for this is simple: Pregnancy and childbirth can sometimes undo the effects of a tummy tuck, leaving you back where you started—and potentially feeling rather frustrated about it!

 Charlotte Plastic Surgery has been at the forefront of these cosmetic procedures for decades now, and one of our great pleasures is meeting with clients and showing them how they can look and feel more youthful.
 Maybe the solution you’re seeking is a tummy tuck, liposuction, or both.
+We hope this article answer the difference between abdominoplasty and liposuction procedure.
 Find out today by making an appointment with Charlotte Plastic Surgery.

 Let us know if you liked this post!